What are the Types of Legislation?

 Executive Legislation

-The role of the executive is to carry out the legislation enacted by Parliament.
-In addition, the executive is also granted subordinate legislative powers to establish rules that complement the supreme legislation.
+The executive’s function is to implement the legislation passed by Parliament.
+Furthermore, the executive is endowed with subordinate legislative authority to formulate regulations that strengthen the supreme legislation.
 The executive is granted such powers to ensure the optimal implementation of the supreme law.
 Having a certain level of independence is necessary when responsibilities are assigned.
 Such as, the actions carried out by the defense ministry.

 Judicial Legislation

-The judiciary also has certain delegated powers to establish rules for their own purposes.
-The superior courts have the authority to establish regulations for the management of their own proceedings.
-This contrasts with the legislative action of establishing laws through precedent.
-As an illustration, the Lahore High Court Rules dictate the operations of the Lahore High Court.
+The judiciary possesses specific delegated authority to formulate regulations for its own objectives.
+The superior courts has the competence to formulate norms for the administration of their proceedings.
+This differs from the legislative process of enacting legislation by precedent.
+The Lahore High Court Rules govern the functions of the Lahore High Court.

 Municipal Legislation